 To achieve this one needs one individual or a group of individuals to own / overview the software system and plan and design agility into it – right from the start.
 Enter the software architect.

 To repeat myself, one can not be agile by sacrificing integrity.
-If agility is a requirement of the software system then it needs to be designed for it.
+If agility is a requirement of the software system or the business then it needs to be designed and planned for it.

 But where is the agility?